-Conversations About Physics, Volume 1 is now available in electronic format and paperback format on all major booksellers, including:
+Conversations About Physics, Volume 1 is now available in hardcover, paperback and electronic format on all major booksellers, including:

 This Ideas Roadshow Collection includes the following 5 Ideas Roadshow Conversations plus a detailed preface highlighting the connections between the different books.
 Each individual book is broken into chapters with a detailed introduction and questions for discussion at the end of each chapter:

 I. The Power of Principles: Physics Revealed – A Conversation with Nima Arkani-Hamed, faculty member at the renowned Institute for Advanced Study in Princeton.
 Prof. Arkani-Hamed is one of today’s leading particle physicists.
 This extensive Ideas Roadshow conversation explores how we discover the laws of nature, the “scientific method”, the relation between theory and experiment and how we can push our understanding well beyond where experiments can currently reach.

 II.
 Cryptoreality – A Conversation with Artur Ekert, Professor of Quantum Physics at the Mathematical Institute at the University of Oxford and Director of the Centre for Quantum Technologies and Lee Kong Chian Centennial Professor at the National University of Singapore.
 Artur Ekert is one of the pioneers of quantum cryptography.
 This wide-ranging conversation provides detailed insights into his research and covers many fascinating topics such as mathematical and physical intuition, a detailed history of cryptography from antiquity to the present day and how it works in practice, the development of quantum information science, the nature of reality, and more.